openclarity/openclarity/CONTRIBUTING.md

 ### Building VMClarity Binaries

 Makefile targets are provided to compile and build the VMClarity binaries.
-`make build` can be used to build all of the components, but also specific targets are provided, for example `make build-cli` and `make build-backend` to build the specific components in isolation.
+`make build` can be used to build all the components, but also specific targets are provided, for example `make build-cli` and `make build-backend` to build the specific components in isolation.

 ### Building VMClarity Containers

-`make docker` can be used to build the VMClarity containers for all of the components.
+`make docker` can be used to build the VMClarity containers for all the components.
 Specific targets for example `make docker-cli` and `make docker-backend` are also provided.